WRITING PROMOTIONAL PIECES

 How many times have you lost a customer because they couldn't get through your long-winded voice mail system, no one answers their E-mail, or your fax line is always busy?

 It's great to be technologically savvy, but if it puts up a barrier between you and your prospective customers, maybe you need to rethink how you use that technology.
 Maybe it's time to hire someone to answer your phone and respond to all those E-mail inquiries.
-Maybe it's time to install an an additional line for the fax machine.
+Maybe it's time to install an an additional line for the fax machine - if your business still uses one.
 When the economy is slow, you can't afford to miss out on any business opportunities.
 Be sure you are always in touch with your customers!

 DISPLAY ADS THAT WORK